 Disclaimer: This document is for informational purposes only, is intended to reflect the opinions of Electric Capital, and is not investment advice.
-Cryptocurrencies are a risky and volatile asset.
-Perform significant diligence prior to any investment.

 Cryptocurrency Background / Context

-Cryptocurrency Market Segments: Apps, Computation, and Programmable Money
+Cryptocurrency Market Segments: Programmable Money and Computation

 Cryptocurrencies are a new asset class enabled by novel computer science and mathematics, such as Nakamoto consensus and zk-SNARKs.
 These innovations unlock use cases that were previously impractical.
 We classify cryptocurrencies by their use cases in order to forecast a project’s evolution and how the value that may accrue to the underlying token.

-We posit that Programmable Money (Store of Value, Privacy Coins, Smart Contracts) is the most promising segment because:
+Programmable Money (Store of Value, Privacy Coins, Smart Contracts) is the most promising segment because:

 - It is useful today with no significant technology blockers.